top of page

 #6.
 Licorice Pizza

-With this light-hearted coming of age story set amongst the backdrop of the 1970's California Valley, Anderson seems to be accepting himself and reverting to his roots - much like Alana Haim's character in the film.
+With this light-hearted coming of age story set among the backdrop of the 1970's California Valley, Anderson seems to be accepting himself and reverting to his roots - much like Alana Haim's character in the film.
 After being pursued by a series of profane, rich, man-children looking to exploit her for fame (Sean Penn), sex (Bradley Cooper), and prestige (Benny Safdie) - Alana finally accepts herself and the person that's been by her side through it all.
 She's done chasing empty admiration, learned that waterbeds don't offer any real support and even the clout of running for mayor won't allow you to ever be your true self.
 What matters is the people that stand with you through it all.
 This offbeat, genuinely touching love story feels like a return to form for one of this generation's best.
 Even if it's not HIS best, it's nice to see himself accepting himself and his voice.
 After the high concept dramas in There Will Be Blood and The Master, Anderson tried his hand at pursuing a lighter tone in comedy with Inherent Vice and then a straight forward award contender period piece with Phantom Thread.
 Licorice Pizza feels like the happy medium between the two.

 #5.
 Magnolia